jpignata/somanymachines/content/tx/specification-gaming-and-the-coding-interview.md

 relentlessly optimized by job candidates.
 These filters are, at best, identifying the right, motivated candidates, or at worst, creating a generation of mercenaries with a mentality that to achieve a high paying job in technology one must learn the test and game the specification.
-Despite widespread techno-optimism and a boom-time job market, the [Bureau of Labor Statistics projects computer programming to contract by about 7%][7] by 2026 due to the portability of these jobs to locales with less expensive labor pools, and an inevitable economic contraction or recession looms.

-In a tighter job market will companies continue to rely on the coding interview, or will we find we’ve been unintentionally asking people to drive backwards?
+The top all time post on [/r/cscareerquestions][6] is titled "[Accidentally destroyed production database on first day of a job, and was told to leave...][7]" It recounts the experience of a new graduate following an environment setup document that included production database credentials which they used to run a series of commands starting with `DROP DATABASE`.
+The veneer of the coding interview suggests to candidates that hiring managers are wisened monks who spent a lifetime in study for this moment to test your mettle.
+It belies the reality: that same hiring manager is going to give you a Word document with production database credentials on your first day and no amount of practicing dynamic programming questions will prepare you for that.

+Trends in hiring move slowly and while anxiety and backlash over the coding interview continues to build, there isn't much in the way of data to show if these interviews are effective or otherwise.
+For professional developers some navel gazing and soul searching is warranted: is this tool identifying the right candidates or are we unintentionally asking people to drive backwards?

 [0]: https://vkrakovna.wordpress.com/2018/04/02/specification-gaming-examples-in-ai/
 [1]: https://arxiv.org/pdf/1803.03453.pdf?